atrzaska/dotenv/README.md

     ./dotenv

-Ideally you should add dotenv to your PATH env var or move it to some location in PATH.
+Ideally you should add dotenv to your PATH environment variable or move it to some location in PATH.
 That will make using the program a lot easier.

 You can also create some aliases to avoid typing dotenv every time.

     alias be='dotenv bundle exec'

-# Rails integrations
+# Environment integrations

-Dotenv uses `RAILS_ENV` env var to load correct environment file.
+Dotenv uses `RAILS_ENV` or `ENV` environment variable to load correct environment file.

-For example for `RAILS_ENV=development` it will load in order:
+For example for `RAILS_ENV=development` or `ENV=development` it will load in order:

 - `.env`
 - `.env.development`
 - `.env.local`

+Default environment is `development`.

 # Notes